⚙️ Service Configurations - Mastering FaaS Settings

 'gpu-t4-m']

-Set up automatic scaling based on queue length:
+To configure automatic scaling for your service based on execution queue length:

 autoscaler = dl.KubernetesRabbitmqAutoscaler(